SimonMarquis/FCM-toolbox/README.md

 ### Configuration

-You can host your own version of the web FCM toolbox or simply provide your own API Keys.
+You can host your own version of the web FCM toolbox or simply provide your own Firebase identifiers.
 [See official documentation](https://firebase.google.com/docs/cloud-messaging/js/client).

 ![web_configuration](art/web_configuration.png)